OpenNews/srccon/scholarships/index.md

 ### How do you decide who will receive a scholarship?
 OpenNews staff will review the applications.
 We will prioritize applications from people under-represented in the journalism code community as well as from people who would be unable to attend the event without the scholarship.

-### Do I still need to purchase a ticket to SRCCON?
-Yes, everyone attending SRCCON needs to [purchase a ticket](/register).
-If you are able to purchase your ticket before hearing back about the scholarship, please do.
-We will hold back a small number of tickets for people to purchase upon receiving the scholarship.

 ### When will I hear if I will receive a scholarship?
 We will notify all scholarship applicants on June 18.